Dynatrace/dynatrace-otel-collector/docs/dashboards/Host Dashboard.md

 > They are provided as-is, with no support guarantees.
 > Newer versions of these dashboards could look significantly different from earlier versions and add or remove certain metrics.

-This folder contains a dashboards that can be used to monitor visualize Hosts based of metrics ingested via the OpenTelemetry collectors using the `hostmetrics` recevier and `resourcedetection` processor.
+This folder contains a dashboard that can be used to monitor hosts based on metrics ingested via OpenTelemetry collectors using the `hostmetrics` receiver and `resourcedetection` processor.
 The dashboard is in JSON format and can be uploaded to your Dynatrace tenant by [following the steps in the Dynatrace documentation](https://docs.dynatrace.com/docs/shortlink/dashboards-use#dashboards-upload).

 ![A screenshot of the host dashboard providing an overview of used system resources](img/host-dashboard_1.png)

 ## Prerequisites

 Dynatrace accepts metrics data with delta temporality via OTLP/HTTP.
-Collector and Collector Contrib versions 0.107.0 and above as well as Dynatrace collector versions 0.12.0 and above support exporting metrics data in that format.
+Collector and Collector Contrib versions v0.107.0 and above as well as Dynatrace Collector versions v0.12.0 and above support exporting metrics data in that format.
 Earlier versions ignore the `temporality_preference` flag and would, therefore, require additional processing (cumulative to delta conversion) before ingestion.
 It is possible to do this conversion in a collector, but it would make the setup more complicated, so it is initially omitted in this document.

 ## Collector Configuration

-Add the following receiver and processor configuration to your OpenTelemetry collector configuration file to enable the collection of host metrics with the required attributes, resource detection, and cumulative to delta conversion.
+Add the following receiver and processor configuration to your OpenTelemetry Collector configuration file to enable the collection of host metrics with the required attributes, resource detection, and cumulative to delta conversion.
 Make sure to also add the receivers and processors to your collector pipeline.

 ```yaml
 receivers: